BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 >
 > Well, aside from tweaking the placements of piercings/beards to get them just right.
 Hotloading the _Base.GR2 as a loose file is very useful for doing this while keeping the game running.
 {.is-success}

+> **Note about SkeletonBanks**
+> when putting together the merged.lsx for your head, it's a good idea to grab the whole SkeletonBank from the head merged you used for the base, instead of re-using from a template.
+Incongruencies seem like they can cause issues like wonky eyes or even invisible heads.
+{.is-info}